 We manage the collection of business and domestic rates, and are responsible for the payment of housing and council tax benefits.
 We’re an award-winning team, having won ‘Most Improved Team of the Year’ at the recent Institute of Revenues, Rating and Valuation annual awards.

-We support vulnerable children and adults in our communities, and provide education services.
+We support vulnerable children in our communities, and provide education services.

 We help children, young adults, and their families, lead safe and happy lives.
 Our teams include the Family Safeguarding Service, Child Protection and Assessment, and Corporate Parenting.